 Gavin Williamson – Education Secretary

-Merely 84 days after he was sacked for a major breach of national security with the Huawei leak, Williamson was inexplicably returned to the Cabinet by Boris Johnson.
+Despite being sacked for a major breach of national security with the Huawei leak, Williamson was remains a member of Boris Johnson’s cabinet.

 His voting record reveals his true colours as an extremist, out-of-touch Tory: he voted to raise tuition fees in England and scrap the Educational Maintenance Allowance, in favour of repealing the Human Rights Act, and against same-sex marriage on numerous occasions.